keidarcy/kubectl-execrec/README.md

 **execrec** = **exec** + **rec**order

-A kubectl plugin that wraps `kubectl exec` with session logging capabilities.
-All interactive sessions are automatically logged to timestamped files for audit and debugging purposes.
+A kubectl plugin that wraps `kubectl exec` with session recording capabilities for audit and debugging.
+All interactive sessions are automatically logged to timestamped files for audit and debugging purposes with `kubectl execrec`.

 ## Features

-- **Session Logging**: Automatically logs all `kubectl exec` sessions to timestamped files
+- **Session Audit Logging**: Automatically logs all `kubectl exec` sessions to timestamped files
 - **Interactive Support**: Full PTY support with tab completion and interactive commands
 - **Audit Trail**: Complete session history with command, user, start/end timestamps
 - **Transparent Wrapper**: Works exactly like `kubectl exec` with no additional flags needed